mlauss2/sandec/README.md

 - Decodes almost all SMUSHv1/v2 (8bit-paletted) video codecs
   - frame interpolation for codec47/48 videos (default on).
   - missing codecs 31/32 (RA1 for SEGA), due to no samples available.
+  - BL16 video is implemented, but still buggy.
 - Audio decoding
   - OK for COMI/Outlaws/MotS/SotE
   - acceptable for RA1/RA2/Full Throttle/The Dig